gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 species ranges.
 The WorldClim data consists of spatially interpolated monthly climate data for global areas, available for resolutions from 10 arc-minutes to 30 arc-seconds.
-The variables used are provided in Table \ref{table1}, and consists of different measures of temperature and precipitation.
+The variables used are provided in Table -@tbl:wc_vars, and consists of different measures of temperature and precipitation.
 We chose to use the coarser 10 arc-minutes resolution in our analyses, again to cover for imprecision, and because we believe it is sufficient for proof of concept.

-: WorldClim 2 climate variables used in the analyses \label{table1}
+: WorldClim 2 climate variables used in the analyses {#tbl:wc_vars}

 | Variable | Description                                                |
 | ------   | ------                                                     |